Noel-MechE/projectile-motion-calculator/README.md

 environments.

-The most valuable thing I took away from this project is that engineering and programming are not separate skills — they complement each other.
+The most valuable thing I took away from this project is that engineering and programming are not separate skills, they complement each other.
 My mechanical engineering foundation made me a better programmer because I understood the why behind every formula, not just the syntax.